isomorphic-software/smartclient-docs/classes/DataSourceField.md

 Values for multiple:true fields appear as Java Lists when received in server code such as a DMI.
 The SmartClient Server supports simple storage of values that are multiple:true, controlled via the [DataSourceField.multipleStorage](#attr-datasourcefieldmultiplestorage) setting.

-For server-side behavior of relation fields that are multiple:true, see +link{group:dataSourceRelations); for the specifics of JPA and Hibernate relation fields that are multiple:true, see [jpaHibernateRelations](../kb_topics/jpaHibernateRelations.md#kb-topic-jpa--hibernate-relations).
+For server-side behavior of JPA and Hibernate relation fields that are multiple:true, see [jpaHibernateRelations](../kb_topics/jpaHibernateRelations.md#kb-topic-jpa--hibernate-relations).

 For non-relation fields, the SmartClient Server supports simple storage of values that are multiple:true, controlled via the [DataSourceField.multipleStorage](#attr-datasourcefieldmultiplestorage) setting, with some limited support for server-side filtering, as described in the [DataSourceField.multipleStorage](#attr-datasourcefieldmultiplestorage) docs.